redhat-nfvpe/toad/README.md

 * slave_credentialsId
 * slave_label

-On RedHat system, subscription of slaves can be managed automatically if you pass the right credentials:
+On a Red Hat system, subscription of slaves can be managed automatically if you pass the right credentials:
 * rhn_subscription_username
 * rhn_subscription_password